-MEMBERTOU, Henri, chief of a Micmac band, ally of the French; first native baptized in New France; d.
+MEMBERTOU (baptized Henri), chief of a Micmac band; d.
 18 Sept.
 1611 at Port-Royal (Annapolis Royal, N.S.).

 With his position as sagamo Membertou combined that of autmoin or shaman (medicine-man).
 In return for gifts he made prophecies on the outcome of hunting or war.
-When called to attend the sick, he would blow upon them to drive out the devil, dance, go into wild contortions, conduct still stranger ceremonies, and make pronouncements on the recovery or approaching death of the patient.
+When called to attend the sick, he would blow upon them to drive out the devil, dance, go into wild contortions, conduct ceremonies, and make pronouncements on the recovery or approaching death of the patient.
 The prestige of the autmoin reinforced that of the sagamo and gave him a special authority in the councils.
 Membertou, inhabiting a remote region of no interest to French fishermen, suddenly found himself in the limelight when Du Gua de Monts came to settle at Port-Royal in 1605.
 To be the host of the Europeans, within immediate range of their merchandise, was an advantage which all the sagamos envied highly.
-The jealousy of his fellow-sagamos earned for the old chief the “reputation of being the most evil and treacherous among all those of his nation,” according to Champlain.
+The jealousy of his fellow sagamos earned for the old chief the “reputation of being the most evil and treacherous among all those of his nation,” according to Champlain.
 But this perhaps not impartial judgement is offset by the profound esteem of the French.
-Father Biard wrote: “This was the greatest, most renowned and. most formidable savage within the memory of man; of splendid physique, taller and larger-limbed than is usual among them; bearded like a Frenchman, although scarcely any of the others have hair upon the chin; grave and reserved; feeling a proper sense of dignity for his position as commander.”
+Father Biard wrote: “This was the greatest, most renowned and most formidable savage within the memory of man; of splendid physique, taller and larger-limbed than is usual among them; bearded like a Frenchman, although scarcely any of the others have hair upon the chin; grave and reserved; feeling a proper sense of dignity for his position as commander.”
 He showed an unswerving loyalty towards his European allies.
 The Port-Royal habitation, when it was left for three years entirely in his hands, did not suffer in any way.
-His touching friendship with Jean De Biencourt de Poutrincourt was clearly evident in his last address, but also in all his conduct towards this gentleman.
+His touching friendship with Jean de Biencourt de Poutrincourt was clearly evident in his last address, but also in all his conduct towards the latter.

 All the sources concerning Membertou may be found in the following: Champlain, Works (Biggar); Œuvres (Laverdière), 234 et passim.
 Factum (1614), 15–17.
 JR (Thwaites), I–IV, passim.
 Lescarbot, History (Grant).